-- o CO2 equilibrated with H2O at 25 °C

-- □ CO2 from CaCO3 (90 °C acid reaction)
+- o CO2 equilibrated with H2O at 25 °C - □ CO2 from CaCO3 (90 °C acid reaction)

-- --- mixing lines

-Figure 9 - Triple oxygen isotope compositions of samples analyzed in this study.
-Error bars are 95 % confidence limits.
-Samples without error bars are standardization anchors whose compositions are postulated a priori.
-Note that equilibrating water RMs with CO2 and reacting carbonate RMs yields CO2 samples with $\delta^{18}\text{O}$ values in the same range.
-As a result, our carbonate-derived samples are directly comparable to CO2 equilibrated with VSMOW2 or with our mixed water samples, regardless of potential compositional nonlinearities.
+Figure 11 - Triple oxygen isotope compositions of all samples analyzed in this study.
+Error bars are 95 % confidence limits, and samples without error bars are standardization anchors whose compositions are postulated a priori.
+Note that equilibrating water RMs with CO2 and reacting carbonate RMs yields CO2 samples with δ^{18} O values in the same range.
+As a result, our carbonate-derived samples are directly comparable to CO2 equilibrated with VSMOW2 or with our mixed water samples.